 The ResQLink+ is purely for a life-threatening emergency only.
 The second that handle is lifted, and the button is pushed, help is on the way.
 If you have a broken arm or a sprained ankle or break down at the side of the road, this is not the PLB to use.
 There are BIG fines involved with this if it’s used incorrectly.

 Here is a short YouTube video I made of my testing the ACR ResQLink – Do You Hike Alone?
 What If?

 I hope I don’t have to use it at all, other than to do a test of it.
 If I did have to use it, it would mean that something had gone seriously wrong, and I don’t want to test it that badly.
 However, I hope I get at least one adventure that is wild enough to warrant bringing it along.
 Maybe a rafting trip or something because it’s waterproof.

 The third device I’ll be testing is the InReach Explorer.
 It does a lot of things in addition to getting help on the way when needed.
-You can post things to Facebook via satellite on this by using a smartphone, but you’ll pay for it.
-It costs around $150 a month for the service.
-Needless to say, I’ll only be testing it for one month, but I’m saving it for when I plan on doing something very remote, preferably with no chance of cell service at all.
+You can post things to Facebook via satellite on this by using a smartphone, text people, navigate, route-find and much more.
+I’ll only be testing it for one month, but I’m saving it for when I plan on doing something very remote, preferably with no chance of cell service at all and probably in Utah.

 Until next time, keep stepping outside your comfort zone.

 IF YOU ENJOY THIS CONTENT PLEASE CONSIDER SHOWING YOUR SUPPORT BY TREATING ME TO A CUP OF COFFEE: